 The database specified is the one created in the first step.
 You could alternatively have used an existing database.

 At this point build the solution to ensure no errors are present.
-This can be done by selecting Build, Build Solution from the main menu, or pressing F6.
+This can be done by selecting F6., from the main menu, or pressing

-Start the ASP.NET Web Site Administration Tool.
+Start the ASP.NET Website Administration Tool.
 This can be done quickly by clicking the small hammer/Earth icon in the Solution Explorer.
-You can also launch this tool by selecting Website, ASP.NET Configuration from the main menu.
+You can also launch this tool by selectingand then from the main menu.

-In the ASP.NET Web Site Administration Tool click the Security tab.
+In the ASP.NET Website Administration Tool click the Security tab and do the following:

-Select the From the internet radio button.
-The web site will now need to provide a form to allow the user to enter their login details.
-These will be checked against membership information stored in the MySQL database.
+Select the From the internet option.
+The website will now need to provide a form to allow the user to enter their login details.
+The details will be checked against membership information stored in the MySQL database.

-You now need to specify the Role and Membership Provider to be used.
-Click the Provider tab.
+You now need to specify the role and membership provider to be used.
+Click the Provider tab and do the following:

 Click the Select a different provider for each feature (advanced) link.

-Now select the MySQLMembershipProvider and the MySQLRoleProvider radio buttons.
+For membership provider, select the MySQLMembershipProvider option and for role provider, select the MySQLRoleProvider option.

-In Visual Studio, rebuild the solution by selecting Build, Rebuild Solution from the main menu.
+In Visual Studio, rebuild the solution by clickingand then from the main menu.

-You can now enter the name of a new Role and click Add Role to create the new Role.
+You can now enter the name of a new Role and clickto create the new Role.
 Create new Roles as required.

 Click the Create User link.
 You can now fill in information about the user to be created, and also allocate that user to one or more Roles.

-In this tutorial, you have seen how to set up the MySQL Connector/Net Membership and Role Providers for use in your ASP.NET web application.
+In this tutorial, you have seen how to set up the Connector/NET membership and role providers for use in your ASP.NET web application.